cli/cli/README.md

 ## Documentation

-Read the official docs at [https://cli.github.com/manual/](https://cli.github.com/manual/) for more information.
+Read the [official docs](https://cli.github.com/manual/) for more information.

 ## Comparison with hub